FIRE Writing 6

 Yet with my last cough, I will be off to feistier places.

-My body will unite, I delight, with where it came from.
+My body will unite, I delight, with what it came from.

 What we shared a while, I smile, I fondly remember.

-Entering a new youth is a truth that finds me singing.
+Entering a new youth is a truth that has me singing.